 One of the main reasons to create a newsletter is to build and maintain relationships.
 One way to do this is by recognizing the people who contribute to your nonprofit’s success.
 Who are your donors?
 Why did they get interested in your nonprofit?
 What motivated them to contribute?
 Discover the story behind some donations.
 And share these stories with your readers.

-Donors aren’t the only people who contribute to your nonprofit.
+And donors aren’t the only people who contribute to your nonprofit.
 Profile a volunteer who went above and beyond.
 Not only will this gesture show your appreciation of current volunteers, but profiles and stories like these might also inspire others to volunteer at your nonprofit’s next event or contribute in any way they can.

 Offer Stories of Impact